alchemyplatform/aa-sdk/site/smart-accounts/overview.md

 ## 3. Choosing a Signer

-A signer is the entity that signs transactions (User Operations) on behalf of the smart account.
+A Signer is the entity that signs transactions (User Operations) on behalf of the smart account.
 It can be an EOA, a custodial service, or a multi-party computation (MPC) service.
-We explain the different types of signers in detail in the [overview](signers/choosing-a-signer) section on choosing a signer.
-We'll also cover the common signer examples in detail in the following sections:
+We explain the different types of signers in detail in the [overview](signers/choosing-a-signer) section on choosing a Signer.
+We'll also cover the common Signer examples in detail in the following sections:

 - [Dynamic](signers/dynamic)
 - [Magic](signers/magic)